HPC-Fortran2CPP/Fortran2Cpp/README.md

 https://huggingface.co/datasets/Bin12345/HPC_Fortran_CPP seems to have 315 rows of data.
 However, Groundtruth_C++.txt has only 296 rows.
 The reason is that we filtered some long data samples.

-## Acknowledgments
-Appreciation to Lawrence Livermore National Laboratory (Technical Contact: liao6@llnl.gov) for their financial support of this project.